 Visiting Expert Series

 The CCTL’s Speaker Series brings experts to campus to share their expertise, experience, and insight through a combination of campus-wide presentations, small group discussions and other events that give the Wheaton Community an opportunity to engage deeply with ideas and topics related to teaching and learning.
-Past guests include Peter Felton, Executive Director of the Center for Engaged Learning, Assistant Provost for Teaching and Learning, and Professor of History at Elon University, and Tia Brown McNair, Vice President in the Office of Diversity, Equity, and Student Success and Executive Director for the TRHT Campus Centers at Association of American Colleges and Universities.
+Past guests include Peter Felton, Executive Director of the Center for Engaged Learning, Assistant Provost for Teaching and Learning, and Professor of History at Elon University; Tia Brown McNair, Vice President in the Office of Diversity, Equity, and Student Success and Executive Director for the TRHT Campus Centers at Association of American Colleges and Universities; and Dr. Floyd Cheung, Vice President for Equity and Inclusion, Smith College and former Director of the Sherrerd Center for Teaching and Learning.

 Initiated in the Spring 2019 semester, the Learning Community brings together faculty, staff, and students to explore a topic or idea related to teaching and learning.
 The first Community brought together participants from diverse backgrounds to experiment with interdisciplinarity inquiry through the exploration of a “hot topic”: how algorithms and other forms of quantification embed social inequality.